Ayren-Villet/Ayren-Villet.github.io/README.md

 <h1 align="left">Hello, hi 👋</h1>

 ###

-<p align="left">My name is Ayren Villet and I am currently a 3rd year IT Student at the Cape Peninsula University of Technology, with a strong interest in software development and problem solving.I am passionate about using technology to solve real-world problems and continuously improving my technical and analytical abilities.<br><br>
+<p align="left">My name is Ayren Villet and I am currently a 3rd year IT Student at the Cape Peninsula University of Technology, with a strong interest in software development and problem solving.I am passionate about using technology to solve real-world problems and continuously improving my technical and analytical abilities.
+You can reach me on my LinkedIn account<br><br>
 </p>

 ###